rmovva/HypotheSAEs/README.md

 #### Training SAE and getting activations (``sae.py``)

-Train Sparse Autoencoders given train text embeddings, M, and K. You can also provide validation embeddings, which are used for early stopping (if validation reconstruction loss does not decrease for a specified number of epochs).
+Train Sparse Autoencoders given train text embeddings, M, and K. You can also provide validation embeddings for early stopping.
 ```python
 from hypothesaes.sae import SparseAutoencoder, load_model